roberjo/TwitterFavorite/README.md

 TwitterFavorite
 =======================

-A boilerplate for **Node.js** Twitter Automation applications.
+A Node.js Twitter Automation application that automatically favorites tweets based on configurable criteria.

 Hat tip to Sahat Yalkabov for his [Hackathon Starter](https://github.com/sahat/hackathon-starter) project which is an inspiration.

 Table of Contents
 -----------------